Latest News

 JetBlue and Frontier share prices rise as Spirit shares fall to make room for growth

-JetBlue's shares rose by about 5% while Frontier's gained 4%.
+JetBlue's shares rose 3% in early trading, while Frontier's gained 6%.

 Spirit cancelled all flights and started a planned wind-down.
 This ended a 34-year-old run based on a model with no frills that had lost its appeal as more travelers chose comfort after the pandemic.

-Its exit would allow rivals to gain market share and ease the price wars that have squeezed the margins of the U.S. airlines, especially in "leisure-heavy" markets like Florida.
+Its exit would allow rivals to gain market shares while also easing the price wars which have squeezed margins across the U.S. aviation industry, especially in markets with a high leisure component such as Florida.

-Cirium, an aviation analytics firm, reported that Spirit had 4119 domestic flights between May 1 and 15 scheduled, offering 809 638 seats.
+Cirium, an aviation analytics firm, reported that Spirit had 4119 domestic flights scheduled from May 1 to May 15 and 809 638 seats.

-Frontier and JetBlue both pursued Spirit at one time, but Frontier was the first to do so in early 2022 with a cash-and stock merger deal.
+Frontier and JetBlue both pursued Spirit at one time, but Frontier was the first to do so in early 2022 with a merger of cash-and stock.

-JetBlue outbid Frontier, and the two companies signed a $3.8 Billion deal.
-However, in January 2024 a federal judge blocked this tie-up on antitrust grounds.
+JetBlue outbid Frontier later in a bid war that resulted in a $3.8 Billion agreement.
+However, the tie-up was blocked in January 2024 by a federal court on antitrust grounds.

 FRONTIER AND JETBLUE MOVE TO THE BENEFIT